Aaron Colvin: 2016

 On April 8, 2016, it was announced that Colvin had violated the NFL’s performance-enhancing substances policy and would be suspended for the first four games of the 2016 NFL season.
-Colvin entered training camp as a backup cornerback after the Jaguars signed free agent cornerback Prince Amukamara and drafted cornerback Jalen Ramsey in the first round (fifth overall) during the 2016 NFL Draft.
+Colvin entered training camp as a backup cornerback after the Jaguars signed free agent cornerback Prince Amukamara and drafted cornerback Jalen Ramsey in the first round (fifth overall) during the 2016 NFL draft.
 Upon his return from suspension, Colvin was named the fourth cornerback on the Jaguars’ depth chart.
 He began Week 6 listed behind Davon House, Jalen Ramsey, and Prince Amukamara.
-In Week 9, Colvin collected a season-high seven combined tackles during a 19-14 loss at the Kansas City Chiefs.
-On December 18, 2016, the Jacksonville Jaguars fired head coach Gus Bradley after they fell to a 2-12 record.
+In Week 9, Colvin collected a season-high seven combined tackles during a 19–14 loss at the Kansas City Chiefs.
+On December 18, 2016, the Jaguars fired Bradley after they fell to a 2–12 record.
 Assistant head coach Doug Marrone was named the interim head coach for the remainder of the season.
-On December 23, 2016, the Jacksonville Jaguars placed Colvin on injured reserve due to an ankle injury.
-Colvin finished the 2016 NFL season with 22 combined tackles (18 solo) and one pass deflection in ten games and four starts.
+On December 23, 2016, the Jaguars placed Colvin on injured reserve due to an ankle injury.
+Colvin finished the 2016 season with 22 combined tackles (18 solo) and one pass deflection in ten games and four starts.

 2017

 Colvin entered training camp slated as the third cornerback on the depth chart.
 Head coach Doug Marrone retained Todd Wash as the defensive coordinator and named Colvin the third cornerback on the depth chart to start the season, behind Jalen Ramsey and A. J. Bouye.
 In Week 5, Colvin collected a season-high ten combined tackles (nine solo) during a 30–9 win at the Pittsburgh Steelers.
 He played in all 16 games with five starts, recording 45 combined tackles (28 solo) and five passes defensed.
 Colvin was one of two cornerbacks not to allow any touchdowns during the season.
 He played 672 defensive snaps and received an overall grade of 80.0 from Pro Football Focus.

-The Jacksonville Jaguars finished first in the AFC South with a 10–6 record and earned a playoff berth.
+The Jaguars finished first in the AFC South with a 10–6 record and earned a playoff berth.
 On January 7, 2018, Colvin appeared in his first career playoff game and recorded one solo tackle, deflected a pass, and made his first career interception as the Jaguars defeated the Buffalo Bills 10–3 in the AFC Wildcard Game.
 Colvin intercepted a pass by Bills’ quarterback Tyrod Taylor, that was originally intended for tight end Logan Thomas and was deflected by Jaguars’ linebacker Myles Jack during the second quarter.
-The following week, the Jaguars defeated the Pittsburgh Steelers 45–42 in the AFC Divisional Round before being eliminated from the playoffs after a 24–20 loss at the New England Patriots in the AFC Championship Game.
+The following week, the Jaguars defeated the Steelers 45–42 in the AFC Divisional Round before being eliminated from the playoffs after a 24–20 loss at the New England Patriots in the AFC Championship Game.